Protein losing enteropathy (PLE) in dogs

 Laboratory tests

 Standard laboratory testing will be performed, and a preliminary diagnosis of PLE can be made based on low albumin and protein levels in the blood work.
-Your vet may also check the blood vitamin levels, which will be low if your dog is losing protein from its intestines.
+Your vet may also check levels of vitamin B12 in your dog’s blood, as this may be low if your dog is losing protein from its intestines and will need to be supplemented.
 Tests likely to be performed are:

-- Electrolytes to examine the calcium, phosphorous and salt balance
+• Electrolytes to examine the potassium, sodium and chloride balance

 Diagnostic imaging

-Radiography (X-rays) will allow your vet to visually examine your dog’s chest and abdomen for internal ulcerations, abnormal accumulation of fluid or tumours.
-X-rays can be used to rule out evidence of heart disease, fungal infections, cancer or abnormal fluid accumulation in the organs or tissues.
+Radiography (X-rays) will allow your vet to visually examine your dog’s chest and abdomen to assess for evidence of heart disease, to check for abnormal accumulation of fluid and identify tumours.

-Ultrasonography of the abdomen may be performed to measure the size of the intestines and look for evidence of increased lymph nodes, foreign bodies or cancer.
+Ultrasonography of the abdomen may be performed to measure the thickness of the intestines and look for evidence of enlarged lymph nodes, foreign bodies in the gastrointestinal tract or masses which could be cancer.
 Abdominal ultrasound can reveal changes to intestinal wall structure, including:

-Abdominal ultrasound may also reveal an abnormal accumulation of fluid in the abdomen (ascites) or lungs (pleural effusion) and mesenteric lymphadenopathy, an inflammation of lymph nodes.
+Abdominal ultrasound will also identify an abnormal accumulation of fluid in the abdomen (ascites) or lungs (pleural effusion) and mesenteric lymphadenopathy, an enlargement of lymph nodes within the abdomen.

 Endoscopy